 A proactive approach to skin cancer can make a dramatic difference in the outcome.
 It is important to check the skin every month at home and maintain yearly skin checks with your doctor.
 If you are searching for “a top dermatologist near me” in Westlake Village, Dr. Panagotacos is your answer.

 One type of skin cancer that is most common from sun exposure is squamous cell carcinoma.
 Risk factors for squamous cell include:

-Weakened immune system – Patients who take immunosuppressant medication or have conditions such as lymphoma or leukemia are at an increased risk.
+- Weakened immune system – Patients who take immunosuppressant medication or have conditions such as lymphoma or leukaemia are at an increased risk.

 Squamous cell carcinoma frequently appears on the head, face, ears, lips, neck, arms, or legs.
 The lesions typically look like scaly patches of pink skin that won’t go away.
 Certain types of this skin cancer are aggressive and potentially deadly, so it is important to recognize the signs and seek immediate treatment.